enricheducation/enricheducation.github.io/landing.md

 				<header class="major">
 					<h3>Risk-Free Trial</h3>
 				</header>
 				<p>We understand that you're looking at joining other tutoring establishments.
 Don't worry.
-We offer risk-free trial lessons so you can have a feel for your time here and leave without paying a cent.
+We offer risk-free trial lessons so you can have a feel during your time here without paying a cent.
 We're super confident you'll have a posiitive time with us. </p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>